Compphsy/BCEnergy-Application/README.md

 </ol>
 ***************************************************************

+2. Open a terminal and navigate to the project directory.

+3. Run npm install to install the project's dependencies.

-2. Start the backend server using "npm run server"
+4. Start the backend server using "npm run server"

-3. Start the frontend client using "npm run client"
+5. Start the frontend client using "npm run client"

-4. Or start both using 'npm run dev'
+6. Or start both using 'npm run dev'

 <h2>Technologies Used:</h2>